GG Baba is a retired flight attendant and the author of Turbulent Skies.

 None of these flight crews had been given briefings on suicide hijackings.
 None of the crew members knew what was happening on the other flights.
 But all of these crew members did their utmost to inform their employers and controlling agencies about the events occurring.
 They were all individuals working together gathering crucial information in the face of an unfathomable predicament.
 Their actions and attempts to communicate what was happening on their planes gave the Federal Aviation Administration a deeper appreciation of the events they were facing.
 It only took 59 minutes from the time of the first crash to order all airborne flights to land.

-Those of us who spent our careers in the airline industry are proud of “Our 33” -- the unfortunate ones that got caught in this horrific attack on our nation.
+Those of us who spent our careers in the airline industry are proud of “Our 33. " They were the unfortunate ones that got caught in this horrific attack on our nation.
 We are proud of their strength, intelligence and fortitude knowing that by being persistent and determined they allowed those with authority to make quick decisions saving thousands of lives on that day of terror.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.